google-deepmind/formal-imo/README.md

 ## Other formalization notes

+### Problems with answers

+Many IMO problems involve guessing some answer and then proving that it is correct.
+When formalising such problems, we include the answer that is to be guessed, annotated with the `answer()` elaborator from the [formal-conjectures repository](https://github.com/google-deepmind/formal-conjectures/blob/main/FormalConjectures/Util/Answer.lean).
+See for example the file `IMO/2010/P1.lean`.

-### Geometry
+### Problems involving geometry

-For geometric problems, we have various ways to write "a 2D euclidean space":
+For problems with a geometric component, we have various ways to write "a 2D euclidean space":

 1. `{V P} [NormedAddCommGroup V] [InnerProductSpace ℝ V] [MetricSpace P] [NormedAddTorsor V P] [Module.Oriented ℝ V (Fin 2)] [Fact (Module.finrank ℝ V = 2)]` (as demonstrated by [`EuclideanGeometry.oangle_add_oangle_add_oangle_eq_pi`](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Geometry/Euclidean/Triangle.html#EuclideanGeometry.oangle_add_oangle_add_oangle_eq_pi))
-2. `ℝ²` aka `EuclideanSpace ℝ (Fin 2)` (notation provided in the [formal-conjectures](https://github.com/google-deepmind/formal-conjectures/blob/main/FormalConjectures/ForMathlib/Geometry/2d.lean) repository).
+2. `ℝ²` aka `EuclideanSpace ℝ (Fin 2)` (notation provided in the [formal-conjectures](https://github.com/google-deepmind/formal-conjectures/blob/main/FormalConjectures/ForMathlib/Geometry/2d.lean) repository)
+3. `ℂ`.

 1 has the advantage that it doesn't impose a coordinate-based view; and generalizes to situations where the 2D space resides within a larger ambient nD space.
 It seems to be the preferred approach by some existing mathlib users.